worldflora/wfo-docs/docs/manual/deploying.md

 ### Locations

 Data curation applications and the data publishing applications should never be on the same machine.
 They function entirely separately and have different requirements.

+#### Publishing applications locations.

+There are multiple ways the Website and List API could be deployed.
+They both need to interact with a Apache SOLR index which should be on the same machine or LAN in a production environment.
+(In development/testing environments they can talk to SOLR over the internet but this will be much slower.)

+1. __All on one machine:__ This is the simplest approach and is probably the one to start with.
+A single Linux box with SOLR 8.* and PHP 8.* hosts two Apache virtual hosts, one for the website and one for the List API.
+2. __Split out the index:__ Apache SOLR is given its own machine.
+(This could be a Docker container instance if the infrastructure supports that.)
+A second machine hosts the Website and List API.
+3. __Parallelise the front end:__ An enhancement of 2 would be to have multiple machines serving the website and api applications but all talking to the same SOLR index.
+A hardware based round robin DNS (or similar) load balance would need to maintain user sessions between the machines.
+4. __Parallelise the back end:__ There are many options to scale SOLR index performance using SolrCloud.
+Unlikely to be necessary.

+There is no reason

+#### Curation applications locations

+Ideally these should all be on the same machine or same LAN.
+Airflow needs to access the MySQL database behind Rhakhis but not Fyllo.
+Airflow also needs to be able access the publishing server over HTTPS for API calls.